Templers (Radical Pietist sect): Third Reich

 In 1939, at the start of World War II, the British authorities declared the Templers enemy nationals, placed them under arrest and deported many of them to Australia.
 During the war the British government brokered the exchange of about 1,000 Templers for 550 Jews under German control: "'The swap', Bauer stresses, 'stemmed primarily from British and German interests: Just as the British wanted to get the Germans out, Germany was happy for the chance to rid itself of a few hundred more Jews.'"

 After its foundation, the State of Israel—with the fresh memory of the Holocaust—was adamant in not permitting any ethnic Germans, of a community which had expressed pro-Nazi sympathies, to remain in or return to its territory.
-On 12 March 1946 a team from the Zionist Haganah assassinated the leader of the community, Gotthilf Wagner.
-Later four more members of the sect were murdered in order to drive the group from Palestine.
-The former Templer colonies were re-settled by Jews.German Templer colonies in Palestine.
+On 12 March 1946, a team from the Zionist Haganah assassinated the leader of the community, Gotthilf Wagner.
+Later, four more members of the sect were murdered in order to drive the group from Palestine.
+The former Templer colonies were resettled by Jews.

-In 1962 the State of Israel paid DM54 million in compensation to property owners whose assets were nationalized.
+In 1962, the State of Israel paid DM54 million in compensation to property owners whose assets were nationalized.
 Sarona was incorporated in Tel Aviv, part of it becoming the compound of the Israeli Ministry of Defense and the IDF High Command Headquarters, while the other part housed various civil offices of the Israeli government, using the original German houses.
-In the early 21st century the civil offices were evacuated and the area extensively renovated, becoming a pedestrian shopping and entertainment area.
+In the early 21st century, the civil offices were evacuated, and the area was extensively renovated, becoming a pedestrian shopping and entertainment area.